 B.A Honours in Computer Science, University of Toronto, Canada

-Thomas has over 30 years of working experience in companies such as ICONIX International and Delcan Corporation in Toronto, Canada.
-He has also played a key role in developing the Automatic Fare Collection System for the Taiwan High Speed Rail in Taipei.
+With over 25 years of working experience, in companies such as ICONIX International and Delcan Corporation in Toronto, Canada.
+Thomas has played a key role in developing the Automatic Fare Collection System for the Taiwan High Speed Rail in Taipei.
 His significant experience in the IT industry enriches both his industrial training and his academic teaching.
-Thomas has had teaching experience in subjects like Games Programming at various Singaporean institutions.
+He has teaching experience in subjects like Games Programming at various Singaporean institutions.

-Manuj is a technology and management generalist, and a Graduate in Game Development using the Game Engine, Unity.
-Manuj has considerable experience in Virtual Reality, having developed games on Oculus Rift, Leap Motion, and Cardboard e-Learning apps which are marked in United Kingdom and other countries.
+Manuj is a technology and management generalist, he is a Graduate in Game Development using the Game Engine, Unity.
+Manuj has considerable experience in Virtual Reality, having developed games on Oculus Rift, Leap motion and Cardboard e-learning apps which are marketed in United Kingdom and other countries.
 He brings with him more than a decade of industry experience.

 Founder, Explosive Barrel (Game Studio)

 Luther Chan has more than 10 years of experience in the Game Industry.
 His strength is in Game Development and Emerging Technologies.
 He is the Founder of Explosive Barrel an independent game development studio that focuses on creating high quality games and we have been doing so for over 10 years.
-In addition to creating our own games, we also create games for websites and brands.
+In addition to creating our own games, they also create games for websites and brands.
 His previous clients include Ubisoft, Coke, Cheetos, E4, NHS and Air France-KLM.
+Luther graduated with a Bachelor of Computing (Communications and Media), from the National University of Singapore.

 1. Academic Qualifications